namfal/cryptocurrency-watch/README.md

 # Crypto Watch

 A side project to watch crypto value in real time and related news.
-I created this app simply to familiarize myself with WebHooks.
+I created this app simply to familiarize myself with WebHooks and React Hooks.

 For a live demo, you can visit [here](https://tender-bose-c576c3.netlify.app).

 ## To run this locally

-Before you run this locally, you need to obtain your own API key from [NewsAPI](https://newsapi.org) and put it in the `.env` file:
+Before you run this locally, you need to obtain your own API key from [The Guardian OpenPlatform](https://open-platform.theguardian.com) and put it in the `.env` file:

-`REACT_APP_NEWS_API= YOUR API KEY`
+`REACT_APP_GUARDIAN_API_KEY=YOUR API KEY`

 After cloning, `cd` into the directory and run `yarn install && yarn start`.